 Cinereous Vulture (Aegypius monachus) is a resident species in the study area and numbers up to 46 individuals in the area.
-The data provided is of decent quality and are based on field data.
+The data provided are of good quality and are based on field data.
 Conservation status, reflecting the degree of habitat protection important to the species and the likelihood of recovery, is rated A, which means excellent conservation.
 The population of the species is classified as not isolated, but is located within the range boundary, and the overall conservation value of the site is good.

-The Golden Eagle (Aquila chrysaetos) is a resident species in the study area and has at least two pairs in the area.
-The data provided is of decent quality and are based on field data.
+The golden eagle (Aquila chrysaetos) is a resident species in the study area and has at least two pairs in the area.
+The data provided are of good quality and are based on field data.
 The conservation status, reflecting the degree of habitat protection important to the species and the likelihood of recovery, is rated A, which means excellent conservation.
 The population of the species is classified as non-isolated with a wide distribution, and the overall conservation value of the site is adequate.

-The Snake Eagle (Circaetus gallicus) is a breeding species in the study area and there are at least nine pairs in the area.
-The data provided is of decent quality and are based on field data.
+The snake eagle (Circaetus gallicus) is a breeding species in the study area and there are at least nine pairs in the area.
+The data provided are of good quality and are based on field data.
 The conservation status, reflecting the degree of habitat protection important to the species and the likelihood of recovery, is rated A, which means excellent conservation.
 The population of the species is classified as non-isolated with a wide distribution, and the overall conservation value of the site is good.
 The Middle-Spotted Woodpecker (Leiopicus medius) is a resident species in the study area and has at least 100 pairs in the area.
-The data provided is of decent quality and are based on field data.
+The data provided are of good quality and are based on field data.
 The conservation status, reflecting the degree of habitat protection important to the species and the likelihood of recovery, is rated A, which means excellent conservation.
-The population of the species is classified as non-isolated with a wide distribution, and the overall conservation value of the site is good.
+The population of the species is classified as nonisolated with a wide distribution, and the overall conservation value of the site is good.

-The Syrian Woodpecker (Dendrocopos syriacus) is a resident species in the study area and has at least 200 pairs in the area.
-The data provided is of decent quality and are based on field data.
+The Syrian woodpecker (Dendrocopos syriacus) is a resident species in the study area and has at least 200 pairs in the area.
+The data provided are of good quality and are based on field data.
 The conservation status, reflecting the degree of habitat protection important to the species and the likelihood of recovery, is rated A, which means excellent conservation.
 The population of the species is classified as non-isolated with a wide distribution, and the overall conservation value of the site is adequate.

 Ortolan Bunting (Emberiza hortulana) is a species that breeds in the study area and has at least 67 pairs in the area.
-The data provided is of decent quality and are based on field data.
+The data provided are of good quality and are based on field data.
 The conservation status, reflecting the degree of habitat protection important to the species and the likelihood of recovery, was not assessed.
 The population of the species is classified as non-isolated with a wide distribution, and the overall conservation value of the site is adequate.

 The Semicollared Flycatcher (Ficedula semitorquata) is a species that breeds in the study area and has at least two pairs in the area.
-The data provided is of decent quality and are based on field data.
+The data provided are of good quality and are based on field data.
 The conservation status, reflecting the degree of habitat protection important to the species and the likelihood of recovery, is rated B, which means good conservation.
-The population of the species is classified as non-isolated with a wide distribution, and the overall conservation value of the site is adequate.
+The population of the species is classified as nonisolated with a wide distribution, and the overall conservation value of the site is adequate.